agunturu/minimax_2048/README.md

-The PlayerAI.py file implements the minimax algorithm with alpha/beta pruning.
+The PlayerAI.py file implements the minimax algorithm with alpha/beta pruning to solve the 2048 puzzle.